 The current pattern the finished size is 32 inches wide by 50 inches tall.
 This will fit a toddler to a 5 year old comfortably.

 The back pack section has room the hold a larger size.
-I will be adding an “expansion kit” to make the sleeping bag section larger- be sure to sign up for the newsletter to know when that is added.
+There is an “expansion kit” to make it a little longer/bigger.

 You will have left over scraps with this pattern that can be made to make pants, hats, and scarves – make your child a whole coordinated outfit.